foundry-rs/book/src/cheatcodes/README.md

     // Reads the current `msg.sender` and `tx.origin` from state and reports if there is any active caller modification function readCallers() external returns (CallerMode callerMode, address msgSender, address txOrigin);

-    // Sets an address' balance
-    function deal(address who, uint256 newBalance) external;
+    // Sets an address' eth balance (can also set ERC20 token balance with StdCheats.sol's deal) function deal(address who, uint256 newBalance) external;

     // Sets an address' code